screeps/docs/api/source/Creep.md

 const total = _.sum(creep.carry);
 ```

 An object with the creep's cargo contents.
-Each object key is one of the <code>RESOURCE_*</code> constants, values are resources amounts.
-Use <a href="https://github.com/lodash/lodash/blob/3.10.1/doc/README.md#_sumcollection-iteratee-thisarg"><code>lodash.sum</code></a> to get the total amount of contents:
+Each object key is one of the <code>RESOURCE_*</code> constants, values are resources amounts. <code>RESOURCE_ENERGY</code> is always defined and equals to 0 when empty, other resources are undefined when empty.
+You can use <a href="https://github.com/lodash/lodash/blob/3.10.1/doc/README.md#_sumcollection-iteratee-thisarg"><code>lodash.sum</code></a> to get the total amount of contents: